Before you head out for the day:

 From a quiet stroll around the river to a more energetic climb up Winder, please find our suggestions.

-Situated at the bottom of Winder Fell is an amazing farm selling artisan icecream and sorbets, made from the milk from the cows that graze on the fell.
+Situated at the bottom of Winder Fell is an amazing farm selling artisan ice cream and sorbets, made from the milk from the cows that graze on the fell.
 A perfect way to end a fell walk!

-Enjoy a stroll to the Friends’ Meeting House, the birthplace of Quakerism built-in 1675.
+Enjoy a stroll to the Friends’ Meeting House, the birthplace of Quakerism built in 1675.
 Reputed to be one of the most attractive meeting houses in Britain.
 Image courtesy of the AA.